Henry Clark (Northern Irish politician): Parliament

 In 1959 Clark resigned from the Colonial Service to enter Parliament as Ulster Unionist MP for Antrim North.
 Throughout Clark's time in Parliament, the Ulster Unionists received the Conservative whip, though retaining an independent identity and Council, and Clark sat on the Government, and later Opposition, benches with Conservative MPs from Great Britain.
 Clark chaired the Conservative MPs' East Africa Committee in 1963-65 and was a part of the British Parliamentary delegation to the Council of Europe and the Western European Union from 1962 to 1965.

 Clark's background in the Colonial Service and his abiding interest in East Africa led to his appointment as an electoral observer.
 He led the British delegation observing the election in Uganda in 1965 and was a member of the Commonwealth delegation observing the Mauritius election in 1967.

 Defeat

 At the 1970 general election, Clark lost his seat to Rev Ian Paisley of the Protestant Unionist Party.
 He became a wine merchant in 1972, giving up the business in 1976.
 From 1977 he was Assistant Controller of the Council for Small Industries in Rural Areas.

-He married Penelope (d 1994), daughter of Group Captain Nicolas Tindal-Carill-Worsley and they had three children: Christabel (b 1973, m Dario Sbrocca), Camilla (b 1975, m Alasdair Spink) and Jamie (b 1979, m Kate Sinton).
+He married Penelope (died 1994), daughter of Group Captain Nicolas Tindal-Carill-Worsley of County Donegal, and they had three children: Christabel (born 1973, married Dario Sbrocca), Camilla (born 1975, married Alasdair Spink) and Jamie (born 1979, married Kate Sinton).
+He had 9 grandchildren: Caterina Sbrocca, Ettore Sbrocca, Penelope Anne Mary Spink, Hugo Joseph Spink, Honor Christabel Spink, Matilda Rose India Spink, Henry Ludovic Spink, Thomas Henry Clark and Martha Iris Clark.
 In later life he lived in Tisbury, Wiltshire, where he died on 24 March 2012.